tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

   2. When the process terminates it releases all its resources, and they can be added to the vector $A$
   3. If all the processes terminate when repeating steps 1. and 2. then the sate is safe.
 If step 1. fails at any stage (not all the processes being finished) then the state is unsafe and the request should be denied
 - *Conditions*
-  - Mutual exclusion
+  - *Mutual exclusion*
     - Use daemon that can handle specific output, e.g. SPOOL
     - Aside from carefully assigning resources not much can be done
-  - Hold and wait
+  - *Hold and wait*
     - Require processes to claim all the resources at once
     - Not realistic, not optimal
     - Alternative strategy: process has to release its resources before getting new ones
-  - No preemption: resources cannot be taken away by another process
+  - *No preemption*: resources cannot be taken away by another process
     - Issue inherent to the hardware
     - Often impossible to do anything
   - *Circular wait*